w3c/wai-cognitive/content/index.md

 * including users in design and testing activities
 * personas (user stories) and user needs

-The Content Usable document is Working Group Note (not a W3C standard) that provides “supplemental guidance” beyond the requirements of the Web Content Accessibility Guidelines (WCAG) 2.
+The Content Usable document is an informative Working Group Note (not a W3C standard) that provides “supplemental guidance” beyond the requirements of the Web Content Accessibility Guidelines (WCAG) 2.
 Following the guidance in this Note **is not required for conformance to WCAG 2**.

 ## Cognitive Accessibility Work at W3C